 - Please be informed - this whole house system is installed at the main water...

 If you plan to use a reverse osmosis filter then it is very important that you have tested your water not only for arsenic but for other contaminants.

 This process is very unique and some contaminants will need to be pretreated before it gets captured in the filter.
 This is especially important if you have a well that has sediment.
-The sediment will need to be filtered before it gets into the system.

 - Removes 99.9% of contaminants